Boyfriend of British TV presenter heartbroken by her death

 “Love Island” puts young, attractive contestants in a tropical paradise, where they must pair up or risk being exiled.
 Critics claim the program places vulnerable young people under intense scrutiny and pressure, which is magnified by blanket coverage of the show by tabloids and TV talk shows.
 Two former “Love Island” contestants, Sophie Gradon and Mike Thalassitis, died by suicide in 2018 and 2019.

-Until her arrest, Flack enjoyed a meteoric career rise after co-hosting Saturday morning children's television shows.
+Until her arrest, Flack had enjoyed a meteoric career rise after co-hosting Saturday morning children's television shows.
 She also hosted companion shows to the popular ITV programs “I'm A Celebrity ...
-Get Me Out of Here!” and “The X-Factor.”
+Get Me Out of Here!” and “The X Factor.”

 Flack's career blossomed further after she won the BBC show “Strictly Come Dancing” in 2014, the British version of “Dancing With The Stars.”
 While hosting “Love Island,” Flack made her West End stage debut in 2018, playing Roxie Hart in the musical “Chicago.”